There are many items to consider when bringing your puppy into your home. Below are additional items we recommend.

 We do NOT recommend using a retractable lease for the puppies first year of life, as shown in the picture.

 Instead pick up a small-medium size lease for these first few months of teaching your puppy how to walk on a lease.
+We also recommend using a No-pull pet harness.

 An absolute must is a slicker brush!
+Our favorite is by Chris Christensen T-Brush 16 mm

 Brush - Brush, brush, brush!
 We can't say it enough.
 When you bring your puppy home he/she won't actually need to be brushed yet but you want to get them use to being brushed several times a week.
 By 3 months old, your doodle needs to be throughly brushed every few days.
 We recommend a slicker brush.
-Or a 16mm T-brush.

 The Eyes Have It! - Please make sure to keep the hair around your pups eyes trimmed.

 Nail clippers-this is something you can do @home.
+Along with keeping the hair on puppies paws trimmed.